HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Occupational Health Registered Nurses.

 Occupational Health Registered Nurses (OHNs) work to ensure worker health and safety by identifying and managing workplace hazards, treating work-related injuries and illnesses, and promoting employee wellness through health screenings, immunizations, and health education.

-They play a crucial role in developing safety protocols, ensuring regulatory compliance (such as OSHA), and coordinating care for employees in diverse settings, from manufacturing plants to corporate offices.
+They play a crucial role in developing safety protocols, ensuring regulatory compliance (e.g., OSHA), and coordinating employee care across diverse settings, from manufacturing plants to corporate offices.

 What they do